q-posev/ml-tsh/README.md

 #### Required arguments:
 - #1 is the number of MD steps to perform
-- #2 is the nuclear time step
+- #2 is the nuclear time step in fs
-- #3 is the calculator name for electronic structre (schnet or demonnano)
+- #3 is the calculator name for the electronic structure part (schnet or demonnano)
-- #4 is the type of a hopping approach for TSH (lz or zn)
+- #4 is the type of a hopping approach for TSH (lz or zn; lz and zn correspond to Belyaev-Lebedev and Zhu-Nakamura schemes, respectively)
 - #5 is the model type based on the number of states included in the propagation (3state or 2state)

+At the moment, the paths to the pre-trained SchNet models are hardcoded and have to be adapted manually in the code according to the paths on your machine.

-_**Note 1: You need to have a set of initial conditions in the same directory as this driver.
+_**Note 1: You need to have a set of initial conditions in the same directory for this script to launch.
 Geometries and velocities are stored in geom-phen.xyz and velo files, respectively.**_

 _**Note 2: The final number of MD steps in the output file can be different from the input one.
-This is due to the fact that we actually have to come to the previous MD step if the hop was accepted (see paper for more details).**_
+This is due to the fact that we actually have to come to the previous MD step if the hop was accepted.**_

 ## Ensemble of trajectories

-To launch an ensemble of trajectories:
+To launch an ensemble of trajectories using `submit-chdb-py.sh`:
 - modify the parameters for a single trajectory in the line that contains --command
-- adapt the SLURM parameters to your needs (e.g. number of tasks/trajectories, number of nodes and tasks per node etc)
+- adapt the SLURM parameters to your needs (e.g. number of tasks/trajectories, number of nodes and tasks per node etc.)
 - launch the submission script
 ```
 sbatch submit-chdb-py.sh
 ```

 _**Note: (OPTIONAL) You can use additional argument to skip first N initial conditions/trajectories.
-For example, sbatch submit-chdb-py.sh add 106 will start taking initial conditions from a set #107.**_
+For example, `sbatch submit-chdb-py.sh add 106` will start taking initial conditions from a set #107.**_

 - check that placement is correct using the following command
 ```